 - 1. Product: the goods and services offered

 - 2. Promotion: communication and information

 - 3. Place: distribution or delivery

+- 56 | Reading: Defining the Marketing Mix

 4. Price: ensuring fair value in the transaction1

 Today, this categorization continues to be useful in understanding the basic activities associated with marketing.
 The marketing mix represents the way an organization's broad marketing strategies are translated into marketing programs for action.